Ada-Developers-Academy/core-unit-2/intermediate-sql/database-relationships.md

 ### Many to Many

 The one to many relationship works in many situations.
 However there are scenarios where each row in one table is related to many rows in another and the reverse is also true.
 However a column in a table can reference at most one row in another table.
-To support a many to many relationship we need to create a special kind of table called a join table.
+To support a many to many relationship we need to create a special kind of table called a *join table*.

 ![Many to Many Relationship](../assets/intermediate-sql__establishing-relationships__many-to-many.svg) *Fig. Many to many relationship*

 In the above diagram each row in the `books` table is related to 0 to many rows in the `genres` table *through* the `booksgenres` table.
-This connecting table is a join table.
-This table contains the two common fields from the `books` and `genres` tables and so each table has a one to many relationship with the join table.
+This connecting table is the join table.
+This table contains the two common fields from the `books` and `genres` establishing a one to many relationship between each of our primary tables and the join table.

 We can see this relationship with the following tables.